A writing tool for nursing essays

 Frequently asked questions

-Does it use the PICO framework for clinical question essays?
+Does it use the PICO framework for clinical question essays?▾

-Can it engage with evidence-based practice hierarchies?
+Can it engage with evidence-based practice hierarchies?▾

-Does it know the nursing theorists?
+Does it know the nursing theorists?▾

 The big ones, yes: Nightingale, Henderson, Orem (self-care deficit), Roy (adaptation model), Watson (human caring), Benner (novice to expert), Peplau (interpersonal relations), and NANDA-I for nursing diagnoses.
 Tell the form which theorist or framework your course uses and the draft will lean into it instead of listing them all.

-Can it handle reflective essays in the Gibbs cycle?
+Can it handle reflective essays in the Gibbs cycle?▾

 Yes.
-The drafter walks through all six Gibbs stages — description, feelings, evaluation, analysis, conclusion, action plan — in a reflective essay, and it can also use Rolfe’s What/So What/Now What or Driscoll’s model if your course prefers.
+The workspace walks through all six Gibbs stages — description, feelings, evaluation, analysis, conclusion, action plan — in a reflective essay, and it can also use Rolfe’s What/So What/Now What or Driscoll’s model if your course prefers.
 The reflective tone stays first-person and clinical rather than casual.

-Ready to draft your nursing essay?
+Ready to plan your nursing essay?

-Pay per essay.
+Start writing freePay per essay.
 Never a subscription.